keirthana/anbox-cloud-docs/howto/application/stream-application.md

 Running this command generates a presigned URL for the session, that is valid for a specified duration.

 You can later update the expiration date and description of a shared session.
-See {ref}`howto-access-instance` for detailed steps.
+See {ref}`howto-access-android-instance` for detailed steps.

 ```